nkabrown/bundle/git.md

 Don't forget to run `git help -g` to see a list of interesting guides including some tutorials.

 Use the `--word-diff` option to highlight changes in a bundle with `git diff` or `git show`.

+You can use a redirection operator to write the results of a git command to a file. `git log --author="Nathan" > commits.txt`